Enlistment Bar

 An Enlistment Bar is an obsolete award device of the United States Department of the Navy and United States Coast Guard which was previously awarded as an attachment to the Good Conduct Medal.
+An enlistment bar was similar in appearance to a campaign clasp.
 The U.S. Navy, United States Marine Corps, and United States Coast Guard were the only services to ever use enlistment bars.
-An enlistment bar was similar in appearance to a campaign clasp.
-The Good Conduct Loop was also a similar decoration, used by the United States Army.